-1. The Movie Was Originally Going to be Entitled Tex X: An Homage to Malcolm X
+1. The Movie Was Originally Going to be Entitled Tex X: An Homage to Malcolm X.

-2. John Wayne Politely Declined to Appear in the Movie
+2. John Wayne Politely Declined to Appear in the Movie.

-Hoping to include the Western genre’s most recognizable star, Brooks asked Wayne to read the script.
-Although the Duke found it hilarious, he chose not to join the cast, fearing for his career.
+Hoping to include the Western genre’s most recognizable star, Brooks asked John Wayne to read the script.
+Although the Duke apparently found it hilarious, he chose not to join the cast, fearing for his career.
 However, Wayne did declare, “I’ll be the first one in line to see it!”

-3. Blazing Saddles was the First Movie to Incorporate Audible Flatulence
+3. Blazing Saddles was the first movie to incorporate audible flatulence.

-4. The Hulking Henchman “Mongo” was Portrayed by a Former NFL Player
+4. The hulking henchman “Mongo” was portrayed by a former NFL player.

 “He was magnificent!”
-Brooks said of Wilder in the 2004 DVD documentary Back in the Saddle.
+Brooks said of Wilder in the 2004 Blazing Saddles DVD documentary Back in the Saddle.
 Multiple actors—including Johnny Carson—turned down the part before screen veteran Gig Young was hired for the role.
-At first Young seemed perfect for the boozy character ... until it became painfully clear that he was an actual alcoholic.
-The performer began violently throwing up all over the set before being rushed to a nearby hospital.
+At first Young seemed perfect for the boozy character ... until it became painfully clear that he struggled with alcohol in real life.
+During the first day of shooting, the actor—who was reportedly going through alcohol withdrawals—became violently ill and had to be rushed to a nearby hospital.

-7. Gene Wilder pitched the premise ofYoung Frankenstein to Brooks on the set one day.
+7. Gene Wilder pitched the premise of Young Frankenstein to Brooks on the set one day.